-If deemed necessary by the adjacent landowners to the east, the Project shall participate in a joint study to quantify the relative contributions of all possible sources of groundwater intrusion into the parcels east of the restoration site, thereby quantifying the relative role of the Project in contributing to groundwater pumping needs.
+If deemed necessary by the adjacent landowners urban development to the east, the Project shall participate in a joint study to quantify the relative contributions of all possible sources of groundwater intrusion into the parcels east of the restoration site, thereby quantifying the relative role of the Project in contributing to groundwater pumping needs.
+This study would include the private inholding on the west side of Jersey Island Road.
 This study shall include field monitoring to measure actual flux into the eastern parcel.
 If this study determines a significant contribution from the Project that would adversely affect hydrologic conditions east of the Project site that cannot be addressed with existing or planned groundwater management systems, then the technical and economic feasibility of constructing an effective means of reducing flux into the parcels shall be evaluated and a feasible system shall be implemented.

 Measures that may be considered include a groundwater cutoff wall, toe drain, or financial contribution to the operations and maintenance of groundwater collection systems currently in place or anticipated to be in place with new residential development, at levels commensurate with the documented percent contribution of the Project to increased groundwater levels and volumes to the south requiring abatement.
+If the monitoring determines that there are impacts to the functioning of the septic system for the private inholding, and the sewer infrastructure for the development to the east has been installed, an additional option would be to connect the inholding to the City sewer system.